GuillemFo/Minishell/Infor/readme.md

 existencial crisis.
 Should redo my way to interpret data in order to be more useful in one function or adapt and extend what i have...?
 I know the answer but dont want to do it :(

 07/02/24 NEEDS TO BE READAPTED TO ANNA'S CODE
-	All info is gonna be stored at parser->cmd[i] and next node when encountering pipes or redirections and so on.
+	All info is gonna be stored at parser->cmd[i] and next node when encountering pipes.